AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 :code-config:`run_button=False;prove_button=True;accumulate_code=False`

+.. _SPARK Overview:

-Lesson 1: SPARK Overview
+SPARK Overview
 =====================================================================

 .. role:: ada(code)
    :language: ada

-This document is an interactive introduction to the SPARK programming language and formal verification tools.
-It does not require you to know any specific programming language (although going over the introduction to Ada first may help) or to have experience in formal verification.
+This tutorial is an interactive introduction to the SPARK programming language and formal verification tools.
+It does not require you to know any specific programming language (although going over the :doc:`../../intro-to-ada/index` first may help) or to have experience in formal verification.

 What is it?